 • Water pipes, brake linings, cement sheets, high-pressure gaskets, flooring, roofing, outdoor furniture, yarn and so much more

 DID YOU KNOW?
-There is a town in Quebec called Asbestos, it used to be home to the largest Asbestos mine in the world... there has been recommendation for a name-change in the past years due to its now negative connotations
+There is a town in Quebec called Asbestos, it used to be home to the largest Asbestos mine in the world... there has been a recommendation for a name-change in the past years due to its now negative connotations.